Mary and Michael – Parenting Issues

 They have two children: a boy age 8, and a girl age 6.
-Michael worked long hours in the past and left most of the parenting to Mary, but now that the children are older, Michael is showing more interest in spending time with them.
+Michael worked long hours in the past and left most of the parenting to Mary.
+However, now that the children are older, Michael is showing more interest in spending time with them.

 Mary and Michael had been separated for a couple of months when I first met with Mary.
-Michael was very upset with the separation.
+The separation made Michael very upset.
 He wanted to reconcile.
 Mary said that Michael was often upset when he came over to pick up the children.
 In fact, he often cried and begged Mary to take him back.
 He did this in the presence of the children which upset them too.
-Mary said the children did not want to go on visits with their father as they were closer to her and were upset with seeing their father so visibly shaken.
+Mary said the children did not want to go on visits with their father as they were closer to her.
+Additionally, seeing their father so visibly shaken made them upset.

 Michael retained a collaboratively trained lawyer who I then contacted.
 We discussed Michael’s emotional state.
 I confirmed that Mary would not entertain the possibility of reconciliation.
 We agreed that Michael needed help coming to terms with the separation.
 Michael's lawyer agreed to speak to him about retaining a Divorce Coach.
 I agreed to speak to Mary about retaining her own Divorce Coach to help her understand her emotions and to develop some strategies for coping with Michael.

 After Mary met with her Family Specialist, I spoke to her about Mary.
-In a brief conversation, I learned a lot about the dynamics of Mary's relationship with Michael and how to approach Michael during the four-way meeting so as to not “push his buttons.”
+In a brief conversation, I learned a lot about the dynamics of Mary's relationship with Michael.
+I learned how to approach Michael during the four-way meeting so as to not “push his buttons”.
 I did not want to inadvertently make things worse for Mary.
 Our discussion was very helpful.
 I was able to avoid triggering Michael at our subsequent meetings.

 The Family Specialist met with the children several times, and met with each individually.
 She then met with Mary and Michael together to share her insights and thoughts about the children.
 She helped them work out several pressing parenting issues, such as attendance at extra-curricular activities, the introduction of new partners (Mary had started dating) and how to communicate regarding issues over the kids from time to time.